omulet/zuppler-documentation/web4/the-themeroller.md

 ![](/assets/themeroller@2x.png)

 The changes you will be doing here are **NOT persistent**.
 So if you refresh the page they will be gone.
-All this tool does is to let you preview colors and fonts changes in real time and most important to generate a new integration code base on these changes.
+What this tool does is to let you preview colors and fonts changes in real time and most important to generate a new integration code base on these changes.

+## Making changes

+Modify colors and fonts.
+Once you're happy with the result, click on "**SHOW CODE**" and copy the result to clipboard.
+Paste it to replace the previous integration code on your page.
+See [Integration Instructions](//web4/integration-instructions.md) for more information about this code.

-## Colors
+## Colors {#colors}

 * [background](#background-color)
 * [highContrast](#highcontrast-color)